Qr code

 Custom columns

-The participants are required to compress all images/videos defined in the Test Dataset.
-In the end-to-end image compression track, the actual bits per pixel (bpp) is not allowed to exceed a target bpp, which is set to the bpp of the test image coded by BPG using the quantization parameter 28.
-In the end-to-end video compression track, the actual bitrate is not allowed to exceed a target bitrate (kbps), which is set to the bitrate of the test sequence coded by VTM using the quantization parameter 27 under the random-access configuration.
+In this challenge, the participants are required to compress all videos defined in the Test Dataset.
+The actual bitrate is not allowed to exceed a target bitrate (kbps), which is set to the bitrate of the test sequence coded by ECM using the quantization parameter 27 under the default random-access configuration.
+The organizers will provide the anchor results during the model test stage.

-In the following, detailed information of each track will be further provided.
+In the following sections, detailed information about the rules of participation, evaluation, dataset, and deadlines will be provided.

 l The participants are requested to submit a decoder along with a docker environment and the corresponding script which can run the decoder.